 Waste Connections, the city's waste hauling and recycling contractor, is accepting trees at the Convenience Center (2120 Minnis Dr.) December 25th through January 16th.
 For more information call 817-222-7767.

 Fresh-cut Christmas trees will be collected as a part of Irving's regular weekly brush/bulky waste pickup Dec.
 26-Jan 17.
 For more information, call (972) 721-8059.
-Residents can take Christmas trees to any of the following drop-off locations Dec.26-Jan.
+Residents can also take Christmas trees to any of the following drop-off locations Dec.26-Jan.
 17:

 Cottonwood Park, 4051 N. Story Road